LazorKit LogoLazorKit

 A new user opens a Web3 app for the first time.

-- LazorKit creates a smart wallet on Solana — fee sponsored by the app
+2. LazorKit creates a smart wallet on Solana — the developer signs as fee_payer and funds the wallet creation fee

 2. Agent Execution